SmalsResearch/bePelias/README.md

 But this is the theory and each region has implemented this concept in a different fashion in BeSt Address structure:
 - In BRU:
     - 18 communes contain only one postal code and one locality, but municipality of "Brussels" has 4 postal codes, each corresponding to one locality (one of them being also named Brussels).
-Then, no postal code contains more than one locality, and locality names will be stored in the "PostalInfo" objects
+Then, no postal code contains more than one locality, and locality names will be stored in the "PostalInfo" objects,
     - The boundaries of the four postal codes of "Bruxelles-ville" (1000, 1130, 1020, 1120) is wider than the "municipality of Brussels".
 A small part of most surrounding postal codes (1040, 1050, 1030, 1170) surrounding 1000 also belong to "municipality of Brussels".
-So it is not possible, for several Brussels postal codes, to know the corresponding municipality : it depends of the exact address
+So it is not possible, for several Brussels postal codes, to know the corresponding municipality : it depends of the exact address;
 - In VLG, there are no administrative concept bellow postal codes.
-In a postal info, the name will contain the concatenation of all "locality names"
+In a postal info, the name will contain the concatenation of all "locality names";
-- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by "part of municipality")
+- In WAL, localities are denoted "Part of municipality" (postal info do not have names, which are contained by "part of municipality").

 Note that in the following, a "city" is the combination of a municipality, a postal code, and, if applicable (in WAL), a part of municipality.
 It this then the lowest level of administrative entity.